boecker-lab/docs.sirius.github.io/docs/_pages/installation.md

 ## Windows
 Built and tested on Windows 10 x64
 ##### MSI installer (preferred)
-Execute the installer, trust the unknown source and follow the instructions.
+Execute the installer, trust the unknown source (if asked) and follow the instructions.
 You will have the option to choose an installation location and need to accept the SIRIUS license agreement.
 The installer should also create a start menu entry for SIRIUS.